varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 **ROS is hard.
 There are many topics you must learn to become a skilled robotocist.
 We try to make it easy, but be aware the path ahead is difficult.
 You will get stuck.
 You will get frustrated.
 You will need help**

-*The good news is, all of this is ok and completely normal; there are resources out there to help!*
+*The good news is, all of this is OK and completely normal; there are resources out there to help!*

 ----